Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 5830 should theoretically be much superior to the GeForce 9600 GT 512MB in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5830 should perform quite a bit faster than the GeForce 9600 GT 512MB in general. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 5830 is the winner, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 5830 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison